 Stage 3: Delivery and assessment aims to provide students with opportunities to apply research and the skills they have developed into practice, facilitating individual specialisation within their chosen career path.
 The final stage concentrates on the individual development of the student and the expansion of their specialist career path.
 Taught content will focus on evaluation of emerging issues across the developing animal therapy industry and students will be encouraged to engage in critical review and evidence-based learning, with opportunities to put this into practice during industry or research focused projects.
 Students will enhance skills of reflection and application through engagement with industry, culminating in the assessment of a case study-based module, for reflective improvement and advancement of industry research and practice.
-In addition, students will have the option to engage in a range of assessments via optional modules that build on knowledge and skills from previous stages or study and reflects the industry requirements n those specific subject areas.
+In addition, students will have the option to engage in a range of assessments via optional modules that build on knowledge and skills from previous stages or study and reflects the industry requirements in those specific subject areas.

-At Hartpury there is a policy for a minimum average requirement of 15 contact hours / teaching week in stage one of a full-time undergraduate programme.
-This contact time encompasses a range of face-to-face scheduled activities as described below.
+Contact time encompasses a range of face-to-face scheduled activities as described below.
 In addition, a range of other learning activities will be embedded within the programme which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.
 On the Applied Animal Science with Therapy programme, teaching is a mix of scheduled and independent learning.
 Throughout their studies, students are encouraged to engage with volunteering opportunities to develop their practice and subject knowledge.
 Students will develop an ethos for ethical, welfare-centred practice, with a strong focus on the improvement and refinement on the animal therapy and rehabilitation of dogs and/or horses.